 The main objective of developing an ICT park is to enable to job creation as well as being an avenue to provide the necessary environment to attract investment.
 It is part of a wider scheme to position Kenya as the region's technology hub, using development to entice more companies to set up base in the country.
 The park also aims to facilitate business activity within and outside the country, reinforce efficient linkages between the private and public sector, promote the acquisition and usage of ICT in the country and promote good ICT governance.

-The Government is currently finalising the planning stage with the engagement of the Master Delivery Partner (MDP) to prepare a business plan and also prepare a detailed Local Physical Development Plan of phase one of the project.
-This will pave way for the commencement of construction work.
+A Cabinet Committee of participating Ministries responsible for Water, Energy, Power and Lands was put in place by H.E. the President to fast track the development of Phase 1 that runs from 2014 to 2018.
+The Government officially commissioned the Phase 1 infrastructure construction on 14 December 2014.
 The first phase will involve construction of BPO Park, Science Park, Residential Buildings, data Centre and part of Central business District.
 The legal notice on the establishment of Konza Technopolis Development Authority (KOTDA) and the board were gazetted and operationalised.

 ICT hardware is a very important component of ICT infrastructure and a pre-requisite to any meaningful deployment of ICT services to the population.
 Unfortunately, they have to be imported and until recently, imported hardware parts were not subject to any fiscal concessions.
 Currently, the taxes on ICT hardware are largely zero-rated.
 Zero-rated taxes on ICTs are integral to the Government policy objective of universal access to affordable ICT services.

 The Government will set up National ICT Centres of Excellence to develop a critical mass of human resource required to support capacity for the industry.